dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 - **Additional authentication at startup**: Select **Require** to configure the authentication requirements for computer startup, including the use of Trusted Platform Module (TPM).
 Select **Not configured** (default) to configure only basic options on devices with a TPM.
   - **BitLocker with non-compatible TPM chip**: **Block** (disable) using BitLocker when a device doesn't have a compatible TPM chip.
 When **Not configured**, users can use BitLocker without a compatible TPM chip.
 BitLocker may require a password or a startup key.
   - **Compatible TPM startup**: Choose to allow, not allow, or require the TPM chip.
   - **Compatible TPM startup PIN**: Choose to allow, not allow, or require using a startup PIN with the TPM chip.
+Enabling a startup PIN will require interaction from the end user.
   - **Compatible TPM startup key**: Choose to allow, not allow, or require using a startup key with the TPM chip.
+Enabling a startup key will require interaction from the end user.
   - **Compatible TPM startup key and PIN**: Choose to allow, not allow, or require using a startup key and PIN with the TPM chip.
+Enabling startup key and PIN will require interaction from the end user.
 - **Minimum PIN Length**: **Enable** this setting to configure a minimum length for the TPM startup PIN.
 When **Not configured** (default), users can configure a startup PIN of any length between 6 and 20 digits.
   - **Minimum characters**: Enter the number of characters required for the startup PIN from **4**-**20**.
 - **OS drive recovery**: **Enable** this setting to control how BitLocker-protected operating system drives are recovered when the required start-up information isn't available.
 When **Not configured** (default), the default recovery options are supported for BitLocker recovery.
-By default, a DRA is allowed.
-The recovery options are specified by the user, including the recovery password and recovery key.
-And, recovery information isn't backed up to AD DS.
+By default, a DRA is allowed, the recovery options are specified by the user, including the recovery password and recovery key, and recovery information isn't backed up to AD DS.
   - **Certificate-based data recovery agent**: When set to **Block**, you can't use data recovery agent with BitLocker-protected OS drives.
 Set to **Not configured** (default) to enable this setting, which allows data recovery agents to be used with BitLocker-protected operating system drives.
   - **User creation of recovery password**: Choose if users are allowed, required, or not allowed to generate a 48-digit recovery password.
   - **User creation of recovery key**: Choose if users are allowed, required, or not allowed to generate a 256-bit recovery key.
-  - **Recovery options in the BitLocker setup wizard**: Set to **Block** so users can see and change the recovery options.
-When set to **Not configured** (default), users can't see or change the recovery options when they turn on BitLocker.
+  - **Recovery options in the BitLocker setup wizard**: Set to **Block** so users can not see and change the recovery options.
+When set to **Not configured** (default), users can see and change the recovery options when they turn on BitLocker.
-  - **Save BitLocker recovery information to AD DS**: **Enable** to store the BitLocker recovery information in Active Directory (AD).
-When **Not configured** (default), the recovery information isn't stored in AD.
+  - **Save BitLocker recovery information to AD DS**: **Enable** to store the BitLocker recovery information to Azure Active Directory (AAD).
+When **Not configured** (default), the recovery information isn't stored in AAD.
-  - **BitLocker recovery Information stored to AD DS**: Configure what parts of BitLocker recovery information are stored in Active Directory.
+  - **BitLocker recovery Information stored to AD DS**: Configure what parts of BitLocker recovery information are stored in Azure Active Directory.
 Choose from:
     - **Backup recovery passwords and key packages**
     - **Backup recovery passwords only**
-  - **Store recovery information in AD DS before enabling BitLocker**: **Require** this setting to stop users from turning on BitLocker unless the device is domain-joined, and BitLocker recovery information is successfully stored in Active Directory. **Not configured** (default) allows users to turn on BitLocker, even if the device is not joined to a domain, or if BitLocker recovery details are not stored in AD.
+  - **Store recovery information in AD DS before enabling BitLocker**: **Require** this setting to stop users from turning on BitLocker unless the BitLocker recovery information is successfully stored in Azure Active Directory. **Not configured** (default) allows users to turn on BitLocker, even if recovery information is not successfully stored in Azure Active Directory.
 - **Pre-boot recovery message and URL**: **Enable** this setting to configure the message and URL that are displayed on the pre-boot key recovery screen. **Not configured** (default) disables this feature.
   - **Pre-boot recovery message**: Configure how the pre-boot recovery message displays to users.
 Choose from:
     - **Use default recovery message and URL**